-The main goal of the project was to build effective cooperation between science and society by supporting the growth of Science Shops and enabling the expansion of Responsible Research and Innovation (RRI) in Europe and abroad, in order to tackle key societal challenges that affect the world population.
-InSPIRES was looking at societal challenges that have not received enough attention from researchers, companies and governments, despite an enormous potential for innovative solutions and the clear potential for RRI bottom-up demand driven research and innovation.
+The main goal of this 4-year project was to build effective cooperation between science and society by supporting the growth of Science Shops and enabling the expansion of responsible participatory research and innovation in Europe and abroad, in order to tackle key societal challenges that affect the world population.

 To accomplish InSPIRES objectives, an international and multidisciplinary consortium has come together, including key players with strong knowledge and expertise in already existing Science Shop models, Citizen Science, Citizen Observatories, Community-based Participatory Research, and Responsible Research and Innovation, but also bringing on board new players from academia, university hospitals, and health care centre clinicians who are interested in implementing these participatory research, innovation and training methodologies.

 - Co-creating and piloting new science shop models and methodologies that make existing science shops more collaborative and inclusive and that better accomplish the process as described by RRI, Open Science and Impact Evaluation requirements.

 - Facilitating the training of new science shops structures and their steady connection by developing training and information sessions and pedagogical material tailored for the relevant stakeholders, in order to strengthen the growth of science shops.

 Lessons and outcomes

 - Defined new Science Shops models that are more aligned with Responsible Research and Innovation, Open Science and Impact Evaluation.

 - Developed, consolidated and actively promoted the InSPIRES Open Platform, in which information about knowledge intermediary structures, civil societies, and other key actors and projects can be found.